Seatis/my-teaching-materials/java-oo/project/README.md

  - Remove tasks
  - Store in file
  - Load state from file
- - One type of commands
+ - One type of commands (see later in the Usage)

 #### Advanced (optional):
  - Refactor the application to align with the proposed architecture